 When you’re in a relationship with a narcissist, nothing in your world will ever be deemed as important to them.
 They must always come first, no matter what.

 My narcissistic husband was notorious for bombarding me with texts and calls when he wanted supply on demand.
-If I didn’t pick up the phone straight away, he’d go on to leave me a barrage of voicemails that were completely abusive and attention-seeking.
+If I didn’t pick up the phone straight away, he’d go on to leave me a string of voicemails that were completely abusive and attention-seeking.

 He didn’t care that I had my hands full with the kids or had been in the toilet.
 As far as he was concerned, the purpose of me having a phone was to be on-call to him 24-7.